kyma-project/istio/docs/user/00-30-istio-sidecars.md

 ### Resiliency

 Application resiliency is an important topic within traffic management.
 Traditionally, resiliency features like timeouts, retries, and circuit breakers were implemented by application libraries.
 However, with service mesh, you can delegate such tasks to the mesh, and the same configuration options will work regardless of the programming language of your application.
 You can read more about it in [Network resilience and testing](https://istio.io/latest/docs/concepts/traffic-management/#network-resilience-and-testing).

-## Sidecar proxy behavior during Kyma upgrade

-For Kyma upgrades, it's a priority to have full compatibility of existing workloads with the upgraded version of Istio.
-To ensure that the newest version of sidecar proxy is injected into the Pods, the upgrade performs a `rollout restart` of the workloads whenever possible.
-To learn more about exceptions when it's impossible to restart workloads, read the troubleshooting guide [Pods stuck in `Pending/Failed/Unknown` state after upgrade](https://kyma-project.io/docs/kyma/latest/04-operation-guides/troubleshooting/api-exposure/apix-05-upgrade-sidecar-proxy/#cause).